RyanSandford/personal-site/_pages/about.md

 My research focuses mainly on the computational aspects of mathematics.
 Some of my interests include:

-* Computer Algebra and Symbolic computation
+* Computer Algebra and Symbolic Computation
 * Computational Algebraic Geometry
 * Formalization
 * Homotopy Type Theory